 GABRIELLE BRADY – Director, Writer and Producer

 Gabrielle Brady is an Australian filmmaker who makes documentary and hybrid films.
 Gabrielle studied direction at the Cuban International Film School (EICTV), were she lived and made films for three years.
-Gabrielle has lived nomadically for the past ten years, traveling between Cuba, Mongolia, Indonesia, the Australian central desert and Europe.
+For the past 10 years Gabrielle has lived between Cuba, Mongolia, Indonesia, the Australian central desert and Europe.
 Her short film Island was commissioned as part of the Guardian documentary series and premiered at the 2017 Sheffield festival.
 Island Of The Hungry Ghosts is her first feature-length film. http://www.gabrielle-brady.com/

 POH LIN LEE – Narrative Practice Consultant